manulera/ShareYourCloning_backend/readme.md

 ### Connecting to the frontend

-If you want to receive requests from the [frontend](https://github.com/manulera/ShareYourCloning_frontend), or from another web application that is not served at `http://localhost:3000`, you must include the url of the frontend application it in the CORS exceptions, by adding it to the list `origins` in `main.py`:
+If you want to receive requests from the [frontend](https://github.com/manulera/ShareYourCloning_frontend), or from another web application that is not served at `http://localhost:3000`, you must include the url of the frontend application in the CORS exceptions, by adding it to the list `origins` in `main.py`:

 ```python
 # at the beginning of main.py file
 origins = ["http://localhost:3000", "https://shareyourcloning.netlify.app"]
 ```

-Finally, if you are running your api at an address other than `http://127.0.0.1:8000/docs`, you have to configure your frontend to send request to your api address ([see here](https://github.com/manulera/ShareYourCloning_backend#connecting-to-the-frontend)).
+Finally, if you are running your api at an address other than `http://127.0.0.1:8000/`, you have to configure your frontend to send request to your api address ([see here](https://github.com/manulera/ShareYourCloning_backend#connecting-to-the-frontend)).

 ## Contributing

 Check [contribution guidelines in the main repository](https://github.com/manulera/ShareYourCloning/blob/master/CONTRIBUTING.md).

-## Acknowledgements
+## Acknowledgements :pray:

 Thanks to [@maratumba](https://github.com/maratumba) for recommending the usage of FastAPI and for giving some general guidelines for the development.

-## My settings for vscode
+## Settings for vscode :desktop_computer:

-If you are interested in the settings that I use for vscode, you can create a folder in the directory of the project called `.vscode`, and create a `settings.json` as below.
+Going to develop in vscode, you can create a folder in the directory of the project called `.vscode`, and create a `settings.json` as below.

 You will have to change `path/to/python/environment/bin/` by the location of the bin folder of the virtual environment created by pipenv.
 For that, run `pipenv shell` in the project directory to activate the virtual environment (after you have installed the dependencies), and then run `which python`.
+Once you do that, you will have autocompletion for the python libraries installed for the project and code linting.

 ```json
 {